chrismaltby/gb-studio-site/content/docs/script-glossary.md

 <img src="/img/events/sprites-show-v3.png" class="event-preview" />

 #### Show Emote Bubble
+Display an emote bubble above the specified actor.

+Emotes are created as `16px` x `16px` `.png` images in the `/assets/emotes` folder.
+See the [UI Elements](/docs/ui-elements/#emotes) documentation for my information.
 <img src="/img/events/actor-emote-v3.png" class="event-preview" />

 #### Stop Actor's "On Update" Script
+Causes the _On Update_ script for the specified actor to be immediately stopped, preventing it from looping again.

+This is useful for adding to enemy actors while playing a destroy animation to stop them moving around or firing.
 <img src="/img/events/actor-stop-update-v3.png" class="event-preview" />

 #### Store Actor Direction In Variable
+Store the current direction of an actor into a variable.
 <img src="/img/events/actor-store-direction-v3.png" class="event-preview" />

 #### Store Actor Position In Variables
+Store the current position of an actor into two variables.
 <img src="/img/events/actor-store-position-v3.png" class="event-preview" />